center-for-threat-informed-defense/sightings_ecosystem/README.md

 This project is intended to give cyber defenders unprecedented visibility into what adversaries are actually doing in the wild.
 With your help, we are tracking MITRE ATT&CK® techniques observed in the wild to give defenders real data on technique prevalence and technique co-occurrence.
 With this data, we can analyze trends in evolving adversary behaviors, and ultimately provide a data-driven resource to support prioritizing defensive operations.
 This project will ingest ATT&CK technique sightings and process them to produce useful datasets and reporting.

+You can be a part of the success of this project by contributing your Sightings data and help advance the state of cybersecurity at large.
+To join us, please email CTID@MITRE-Engenuity.org.

+Take a look at our [data model](#dataModel.md) to have a better understanding of the data we're trying to collect.

 ## Why Sightings?
 Defenders need data driven answers to questions like:
 - How do I know which techniques to prioritize?